CAK(LOCAL) - APPROPRIATIONS AND REVENUE SOURCES: INVESTMENTS

 Monitoring Market Prices

 The investment officer shall monitor the investment portfolio and shall keep the Board informed of significant changes in the market value of the College District's investment portfolio.
 Information sources may include financial/investment publications and electronic media, available software for tracking investments, depository banks, commercial or investment banks, financial advisers, and representatives/advisers of investment pools or money market funds.
-Monitoring shall be done monthly or more often as economic conditions warrant by using appropriate reports, indices, or benchmarks for the type of investment.
+Monitoring shall be done at least quarterly, as required by law, and more often as economic conditions warrant by using appropriate reports, indices, or benchmarks for the type of investment.

 Monitoring Rating Changes

-In accordance with Government Code 2256.005(b), the investment officer shall develop a procedure to monitor changes in investment ratings and to liquidate investments that do not maintain satisfactory ratings.
+In accordance with Government Code 2256.005(b), the investment officer shall develop a procedure to monitor changes in investment ratings and take all prudent measures that are consistent with this policy to liquidate investments that do not maintain satisfactory ratings.

 Funds / Strategies